vyomasystems-lab/challenges-RAbh-inav/level1_design1/MUX.md

 ## VERIFICATION STRATEGY

 Functional verification using software simulation has been created using directed test cases for specific inputs where scenarios where DUT could fail to identify the bugs in the design .
 These directed test cases are chosen after thorough analysis of HDL design to understand its functionality and finding corner cases for functional analysis.
-After analysing this HDL design , test cases for select input of 12, 13 and 30 have been included along with other passing cases.
+After analysing this HDL design , directed test cases for specific select inputs have been included along with other passing cases.

 ## IS THE VERIFICATION COMPLETE?